Domestic reverse charge VAT for construction: what UK tradespeople need to know

 As a contractor (customer)

-When you receive a reverse charge invoice:
+When a reverse charge invoice is received, you should:

 End users and intermediary suppliers